oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 **Project Description:**

-The Angular team plans to [end development of Protractor at the end of 2022](https://github.com/angular/protractor/issues/5502).
+The Angular team plans to [halt Protractor development at the end of 2022](https://github.com/angular/protractor/issues/5502).
 We need to move towards a new E2E testing framework.
 Ideally, we want a framework that:

 1. Supports all existing Oppia functionality (e.g. some tools don't support opening new tabs)
 2. Supports taking screenshots and videos.
 This doesn’t have to be supported natively (e.g. with protractor we use ffmpeg for screen recordings), but it should be possible to do.